chrisnoonan98675/site/xl-deploy/how-to/schedule-reschedule-task.markdown

 1. In the Schedule screen, select the date and time that you want to execute the task.
 Specify the time using your local timezone.
 1. Click **Schedule**.

 **Note** You can also open and reschedule a task in _PENDING_ state from the list of deployment tasks in the Task Monitor.
+To cancel the task from the Task Monitor, click **Cancel task** or close the tab.

 For more information about scheduling tasks in XL Deploy, refer to [Understanding tasks in XL Deploy](/xl-deploy/concept/understanding-tasks-in-xl-deploy.html#scheduling-tasks).